 For example, you can take a quick walk around the block or shut your office door so that you can meditate for five minutes.

-Improve your meditation practice with Muse, by Gaiam, which encourages changes in the brain and help you reduce stress and anxiety.
+Improve your meditation practice with Muse, by Gaiam, which encourages changes in the brain and helps you reduce stress and anxiety.

 7. Personalize Your Workspace